Home About Contact Family Login

 Music Academy

-In-home private music instruction in New York City — grounded in neuroscience, delivered through play, deep listening, and genuine creative freedom.
+In-home private music instruction in New York City.
+Grounded in neuroscience and a holistic approach, delivered through play, deep listening, and genuine creative freedom.

 Leo